 The first volume to cover Marion’s wider corpus, this book opens with an original essay by Marion himself, and goes on to present a comprehensive view of Marion’s ideas.
 Though largely anchored in philosophy, the essays are interdisciplinary and explore the various questions central to Marion’s work, including the visibility and invisibility of God, the constitutive force of the horizon of consciousness, the gift and givenness, eroticism and love, art and painting, psychology, literature, memory, iconography, and spirituality.

 Antonio Calcagno is Professor of Philosophy at King's University College at Western University, Canada.
 His many publications include Lived Experience from the Inside Out: Social and Political Philosophy in Edith Stein (2014), Badiou and Derrida: Politics, Events and their Time (2007), The Philosophy of Edith Stein (2007) and Giordano Bruno and the Logic of Coincidence (1998).

-Kathryn Lawson is a graduate student in the Center for Theory and Criticism at Western University, Canada.
+Kathryn Lawson is a graduate student in Philosophy at Queen’s University in Kingston, Ontario.

 Steve G. Lofts is Professor of Philosophy at King's University College at Western University, Canada.
 His publications include ErnstCassirer: A 'Repetition' of Modernity (2001).